 AAA Magazines

-10 top state parks for hiking, fishing, kayaking, camping, and more
+10 top state parks in the Midwest and South

-You can enjoy outdoor adventures at any time of year.
-But as the warmer seasons breathe new life into nature and spur wildlife into becoming more active, state parks in the Midwest and South become even more appealing.
+While you can certainly enjoy outdoor adventures at state parks any time of year, many shine during the summer months.
+Flora flourishes and wildlife is more active, making the outstanding parks in the Midwest and South even more appealing.

 Camdenton, Missouri